MarcialRosales/rabbitmq-ldap-integration/tls-identity/README.md

 **Deployment scenario - Except management users, everyone else uses SSL Certificates**

-In this scenario, we must issue an SSL certificate to the applications but not necessarily to every end user.
-This means that if we enable http, those users will authenticate with their *username/password*.
-If we enable https, the users will authenticate with their certificate.
-If we want to support both cases, we need to keep the default auth mechanisms and additionally enable the `EXTERNAL` one.
+In the contrary, we may find environments where end users and internal applications use username/password to access the management ui and amqp protocol respectively.
+Whereas external applications authenticate themselves using their SSL certificate over amqps protocol.

+In this scenario, we need to support both *auth mechanism*, i.e. `PLAIN` for *username/password* and `EXTERNAL` for SSL Certificates.

 ```
 [